-The Dunhill Medical Trust PhD Opportunities
+The Dunhill Medical Trust PhD Opportunity

 Newcastle University invites applications to a doctoral training programme on multiple long-term conditions and social inequalities funded by The Dunhill Medical Trust.

 This PhD programme focuses on multiple long-term conditions (MLTCs) and social inequalities.
 The projects build on our Newcastle University-led James Lind Alliance Priority Setting Partnership on MLTCs in later life that highlighted unanswered questions in this area.
 The majority of the studentships align with our NIHR Infrastructure, including The Biomedical Research Centre, Policy Research Unit Older People and Frailty, NIHR Innovation Observatory, Applied Research Collaboration North East and North Cumbria, and the NIHR School for Public Health Research.
+Three studentships in this programme have already been filled and commenced in October 2022.
+The remaining advertised studentship is expected to start in January 2023.

 Theme 1: Understanding the mechanisms of ageing and age-related disease

-Project a.
-Epigenetic alterations in cellular ageing
+Project 1: Epigenetic alterations in cellular ageing

 Epigenetic alterations are a primary hallmark of cellular ageing, with many common age-related diseases such as cancer, diabetes and osteoarthritis characterised by abnormal epigenetic signatures.
 This project aims to understand the role of DNA methylation, an epigenetic regulator of gene expression, in musculoskeletal ageing and multi-morbidity.
 CRISPR-Cas9 genomic and epigenomic editing of cartilage and bone cells will be used to determine the effect of DNA methylation on ELOVL2 and FHL2 gene expression and investigate the function of these genes in cellular ageing.
 This project offers an opportunity for a student to work at the forefront of ageing research.